flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 image("gpu/pipeline.png", "(ref:rsxpipeline)", class = "centered-container")
 ```

 Its pipeline model is very similar to the [Geforce3](`r ref("xbox#architecture-and-design")`), but super-charged with five years of technological progress.
-So I suggest checking out that article beforehand since this one will focus on the new features, I also recommend reading about the [Playstation Portable's GPU](`r ref("playstation-portable#functionality")`) because a lot of new developments and needs overlap with that chip.
+So I suggest checking out that article beforehand since this one will focus on the new features, I also recommend reading about the [PlayStation Portable's GPU](`r ref("playstation-portable#functionality")`) because a lot of new developments and needs overlap with that chip.
 That being said, let's see what we've got here... `r cite("graphics-marcelina")`

 (ref:commandstitle) Commands